tyleragreen/tyleragreen-site/_posts/2016-04-03-bike-share-has-arrived-in-fort-collins.md

   5. Ride!
   6. Return the bike to any station, lock it up with the U-lock, and hit &#8220;Return it!&#8221; on the app.

-That&#8217;s it!
+That's it!
 Keep reading for some photos of my experience and details on each component of the bike share.

 ## The Stations

 As you can see in the screenshots below, there are several stations scattered throughout Old Town.
 The second image is a wider map view of Fort Collins, which shows the stations are very concentrated in a single part of town for now.
-I would expect the station coverage to expand if the program proves successful in the denser section of Fort Collins, following the roll-out model of Chicago&#8217;s Divvy bike share.
+I would expect the station coverage to expand if the program proves successful in the denser section of Fort Collins, following the roll-out model of Chicago's Divvy bike share.

 <div style="width: 686px" class="wp-caption alignnone">
   <img src="http://i0.wp.com/www.tyleragreen.com/blog_files/2016-04-foco-bikeshare/bikeshare_capture4.jpg?resize=676%2C1200" alt="Map of bike share stations in north Fort Collins." data-recalc-dims="1" />